SecretFoundation/SNIPs/SNIP-52.md

 Unlike single recipient channels, the attribute key for Bloom mode chanels is constant _across events_.
 For example, a channel with the ID `group_message` will always output to the attribute key `"wasm.snip52:#group_message"`.

 The attribute value is then made up of two major parts, the bloom filter bytes followed by the notification data bytes: `${BLOOM_FILTER}${NOTIFICATION_DATA}`.
 Both parts are constant length, and the notification data is optional (i.e., it may have length 0).
-If you _would_ like to deliver notification data to each of the recipients while maintaining privacy, see [more here](#attaching-private-data).
+If you _would_ like to deliver notification data to each of the recipients while maintaining privacy, see below in [Attaching private data](#attaching-private-data).

 ### Bloom filter

 The [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a data structure that allows for set membership to be encoded into a small space.
-Since false positive matches are possible (but ideally rare, depending on the parameters), it is only used by clients as a first step to determining whether a given notification affects them or not.
+Since false positive matches are possible (but ideally rare, depending on the parameters), it is only used by clients as a first step in determining whether a given notification affects them or not.
 In other words, if a client gets a hit on the bloom filter then they know to check the notification data and/or query the contract state to test whether they actually received a notification.

 Contract developers need to choose parameters _m_, _k_ and _h_ for each channel's bloom filter, where _m_ MUST be divisible by 8.
 Larger values of _m_ are needed for larger group sizes, but consume more space in the logs, whereas _k_ should be chosen to be optimal over the range of the expected number of recipients.
 Finally, _h_ is the hash function from which _k_ adjacent chunks, each of length $\log_{2}(m)$ bits, will be extracted.